If you’re new to digital cameras, understanding the variety of focusing settings can be difficult.

 A quick focus change can look unnatural.
 Setting this to slow or medium can help make the autofocus come off as a bit more human.

 Autofocus is a helpful tool, but understanding how it functions and when to use it is paramount.
 If you are moving quickly, don’t have the time to practice blocking, or don’t have two free hands, autofocus will be a great friend.

 Manual focus allows you the most control over your camera, but it is not always possible to pull focus yourself.

-In understanding the variety of focus options in your camera, and the focus modes, you can help guide your camera in the right option.
+By understanding the variety of focus options in your camera and the focus modes, you can help guide your camera in the right option.

 Selecting the right focus option, area mode, and drive speed will significantly help you with keeping your subject in focus.